alexemanuelol/merge_mp3/README.md

     Optional arguments:

     --files, -f         The files to be merged (merged in the order of input).
-    --dir, -d           The directory that contains the files to be merged.
+    --dir, -d           The directory that contains the files to be merged (Instead of specifying individual files).
     --sort, -s          Sort input files before merge.
     --output, -o        Output path for the merged mp3 file.